-This draft Feasibility Study Report with integrated Environmental Assessment (FR/EA) has been prepared in compliance with NEPA and its 1978 implementing regulations (40 CFR Part 1500 through 1508) because this FR/EA was initiated in July of 2020 and therefore not subject to the 14 September 2020 updated regulations, per 40 CFR 1506.13.
+This final Feasibility Study Report with integrated Environmental Assessment (IFR/EA) has been prepared in compliance with NEPA and its 1978 implementing regulations (40 CFR Part 1500 through 1508) because this IFR/EA was initiated in July of 2020 and therefore not subject to the 14 September 2020 updated regulations, per 40 CFR 1506.13.
 Pursuant to these regulations, the document describes the existing environmental conditions within the study area, the proposed action and alternatives, potential environmental impacts of the Recommended Plan, and measures to avoid, minimize, and mitigate environmental impacts.
-Full compliance will be achieved when the Final Finding of No Significant Impact is approved by USACE.
+This study is fully compliant with USACE policy and NEPA implementing regulations upon signature of the Final Finding of No Significant Impact (FONSI).